NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Packages-Reference.md

 Users can also remove a registered certificate from the account.
 Once a certificate is removed, packages signed with that certificate fail at submission.
 Existing packages aren't affected.

-## Configure package signing requirements
+## Configure package signing submission requirements

 If you are the sole owner of a package, you are the required signer.
 That is, you can use any of the registered certificates to sign your packages and submit to nuget.org.